Hengle/Nexus-Security.github.io/content/posts/2016-09-09-iron-marines-1515-mod-data-unlimited.md

 \* 17 SPECIAL OPERATIONS that will test if you have what it takes to battle your way through space.
 \* 40+ UPGRADES to build the ultimate RTS army!
 Choose between Defense Drones, Napalm Rockets, Ricocheting Blasts, Lethal Weapons and many more.
 \* +7 UNITS to bring into battle and give your hero some extra firepower!
 \* 8 SPECIAL WEAPONS to unleash hell on your enemies and keep expanding your tactics like space itself!
-Whatâs better than a well-placed missile?
+Whats better than a well-placed missile?
 An orbital strike of 50 high-explosive missiles!
 \* DEFEAT UNIQUE BOSSES in epic battles.
 They are green, mean, killing machines!!!
-Wellâ¦ some are machines and these aliens arenât greenâ¦ but theyâre all massive and determined to crush you.
+Well¦ some are machines and these aliens arent green¦ but theyre all massive and determined to crush you.
 Suit up, Marines!

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 **MOD TYPE: Unlimited Money + Unlocked**